Seeking validation from God

 If the veil was lifted, my belief would not increase

-This quote is attributed to Imam Ali and I find it to be one of the most beautiful things to reflect on.
-If we truly felt an ounce of this, we would be walking exemplars of the prophetic tradition.
-This is integrity, and the pinnacle of faith in my opinion.
-Every good is an of-shoot of this.
-It couples sincerity, contentment, wanting for others what we want for ourselves, courage in the face of injustice and balance, amongst other traits.
-We won’t care to be liked, we won’t care to be seen, our confidence will sky rocket, we’ll have self respect and high standards and won't entertain anything misaligned.
+If we felt an ounce of this quote attributed to Imam Ali, we would be walking exemplars of the prophetic tradition.
+This is integrity and the pinnacle of faith - with every good being an of shoot of this.
+It couples sincerity, contentment, wanting for others what we want for ourselves [at the very least], courage in the face of injustice and balance, amongst other traits.
+We won’t care to be liked, we won’t care to be seen, our confidence will sky rocket, we’ll have self respect and high standards while not entertaining anything misaligned.
 All the traits of a secure and discipline person not caring to be validated by the world, but by God.

-It's a complete mindset shift, which makes it easier to be better and limit vice.
-Every trait we have is a reflection of our relationship with God.
+This mindset shift makes it far easier to choose to be better whilst limiting vice.
 Things are easier to do and let go of when our validation comes from Him alone.
-Envy isn’t just a vice, it’s a mindset and I believe one of its roots lies in insecurity.
-The real root however is a lack mentality, which is a reflection of our relationship and understanding of God.
-Envy, arrogance, ostentation [being performative] and other vice will begin to wither once this is corrected.
-He can give us what someone else has, and better for us in the context of our life.
+Envy isn’t just a vice, it’s a mindset.
+Although one of its roots lies in insecurity, the real root is a lack mentality, reflecting our relationship and understanding of God.
+Envy, arrogance, ostentation and other vice will begin to wither once this is corrected.
+He can give us what someone else has, and better for us in the context of our lives.

 So how do we strengthen our relationship with God?